Telefonica/opengateway-aggregation-poc/README.md

 # opengateway-aggregation-poc

 OpenGateway proof of concept.
-It demonstrates how an aggregator (e.g., hyperscaler, operator) can receive requests from an end user / application and forward them to the appropriate operator with no need of an additional east/west Federation API.
-Just regular CAMARA API calls.
+It demonstrates how an aggregator (e.g., hyperscaler, operator) can receive requests from an end user / application and forward them to the appropriate operator just using standard OIDC flows and regular CAMARA API calls.

 ![aggregation architecture](./docs/architecture.png)